DTHutton/remote-training-tool/README.md

 ### Contact

 For issues with the app, [please open a ticket through GitHub](https://github.com/DTHutton/training-timer/issues/new).
-If you do not have a GitHub account, please email me at [kered.notth@gmail.com](mailto:kered.nottuh@gmail.com) with concerns.
+If you do not have a GitHub account, [please email me with concerns](mailto:kered.nottuh@gmail.com).

 ### Developer Info